Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

-Q: Will this work using my (any brand except HP or Canon ) laser printer?
+Q: Will this work using my (any brand except HP/Canon) laser printer?

-A: No. The toner in HP/Canon printers contains iron, which ultimately leaves the final brown decal image.
-Apparently other printer manufacturers do not use iron in their toner.
+A: No. The toner in HP and Canon printers contain iron, which ultimately leaves the final brown decal image.
+All other brands, including store brands and refill kits, will not work properly.

-Q: I have a Color HP or Canon Laser Printer.
+Q: I have a Color HP/Canon Laser Printer.
 Will that work?

 A: No, the printer must be black and white printing only.
 Color toner will not work.